Leroy0010/Inventory-Management-Project/README.md

 ### 👨‍💼 Admin

-* Manage users, roles, and departments
+* Manage users - other admins and storekeepers, roles, and departments

 ### 👷 Staff